Zamiell/jud6s/README.md

 * Pandora's Box is removed from all item pools.

 ### Extra Changes for "Dark Room Mode"
-* We Need To Go Deeper is removed from all item pools.
+* We Need To Go Deeper! is removed from all item pools.

+## Shoutouts

+* A huge thanks to [Chronometrics](http://www.twitch.tv/chronometrics) for making and continuing to support Basement Renovator.
+* Thanks to all of the racers, I've gathered feedback from, including [Hyphen-ated](http://www.twitch.tv/hyphen_ated), [Cyber_1](http://www.twitch.tv/cyber_1), [Ou_J](http://www.twitch.tv/ou_j), [HauntedQuest](http://www.twitch.tv/hauntedquest), and [Dea1h](http://www.twitch.tv/dea1h).

+## Feedback

+The changes in this mod are not set in stone.
+You can discuss the mod with me by contacting me [on Twitch](http://www.twitch.tv/zamiell).

 ## Documentation of Exact Room Changes

+The technical details of the mod are listed here for those who truly care to know all of the specifics.

 ### Devil Room Buff

 * No-item Devil Rooms have been changed to have 1 item.
 This affects balance in a non-trivial way.
 Without getting into too much detail, the pros outweigh the cons; a no-item devil deal is disproportionately punishing to a player who has played flawlessly for the entire floor.
 Furthermore, the overall power increase of a Devil Room becomes more consistent.
 * Devil Rooms have been slightly tweaked to have exits on all sides.
-Otherwise, this messes up strategic decision making, since the expected item pedestal amount changes.
+Otherwise, expected item pedestal amount would change depending on the entrance location.

 The changed rooms are as follows:
 * #14 (2 black hearts and 1 Imp)